DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 The text in the keys and values of a text group cannot contain multi-line strings.

-The entire text overlay can only be placed in one corner, unlike `DataGraphs`.
+The entire text overlay can only be placed in one corner.

 [Frustum of Camera3D does not take into account the window size from ProjectSettings](https://github.com/godotengine/godot/issues/70362).